-2.6 Use as a net radiation sensor
+2.7 Use as a net radiation sensor

 Two pyrgeometers mounted back to back may be used to measure net longwave radiation.
 Net longwave radiation is defined as downwelling minus upwelling longwave irradiance.
 In case the two instruments are thermally coupled, the body temperatures of the instruments are identical.
 In that case the body temperature cancels from the equation for the net radiation.
 However for calculation of sky temperature and surface temperature the instrument temperature still needs to be measured.
-See also model NR01, a 4-component net radiometer.